Headline News

 The New IEP: Content & Resources

 Autism Recommendations to the ABRSD In June 2023, the AB SEPAC sought feedback from parents/guardians of students with Autism in the Acton-Boxborough Regional School District.
-The AB SEPAC’s goals were to establish 1) what is currently working well for families and 2) what would help to improve programming and services for students with Autism.
+The AB SEPAC’s goals were to establish 1) what is working well for families and 2) what would help to improve programming and services for students with Autism.
 Many of these best practices are already incorporated in some schools and programs.
 The AB SEPAC seeks the broader adoption of these practices as appropriate for individual students given the wide range of needs represented in the Autism disability category.
 Click here to access the AB SEPAC Autism Recommendations.

 Donate